[Learn Korean E2] Korean Vowels! Pronunciation and Writing with Chart!

 Before we learn about the vowels, I will briefly explain the whole picture of Korean letters.

-First, the pronunciation of Korean is roughly divided into 5 steps; the basic sounds, aspirated sounds, tense sounds, combined vowels and final consonants.
+First, Korean pronunciation is divided into five steps: the basic sounds, aspirated sounds, tense sounds, combined vowels, and final consonants.

 Here is the Hangul table that shows all of the Korean letters.